ILAE Logo

 Paroxysmal extreme pain disorder

-Paroxysmal extreme pain disorder is a rare genetic condition associated with mutations in the sodium ion channel gene SCN9A and is characterised by paroxysms of extreme pain.
+Paroxysmal extreme pain disorder is a rare genetic condition associated with pathogenic variants in the sodium ion channel gene SCN9A and is characterised by paroxysms of extreme pain.
 It was previously known as familial rectal pain syndrome.
 Symptoms begin in infancy, often on the first day of life, and may be life-long.
-Gain of function mutations in SCN9A result in abnormal pain transmission (loss of function mutations result in insensitivity to pain).
+Gain of function pathogenic variants in SCN9A result in abnormal pain transmission (loss of function pathogenic variants result in insensitivity to pain).
 Excruciating attacks of pain occur affecting the perineal area (buttocks, rectum, genitals), the mouth and jaw or the eyes.
 Triggers to events tend to reflect the distribution of the pain.
 Changing nappies, defecating or wiping the perineal area may trigger an episode of perineal pain.
 Eating may trigger pain in the mouth and a cold wind may trigger attacks in the eye.
 The pain is described as extreme and burning or stabbing.
 The episode is typically accompanied by autonomic features with flushing of the body, which may be harlequin-like, affecting one limb or one side of the face or body.
 The episodes may last from seconds to minutes, rarely they can be more prolonged.
 Events are most prominent in early infancy and in this age group bradycardia and asystole may accompany the attack, resulting in syncope and a non-epileptic anoxic seizure with tonic posturing.
 The events may be misdiagnosed as tonic seizures.
 Though rare, this is an important diagnosis, as it is extremely distressing for the individual affected and symptoms may improve with treatment with carbamazepine.

 Spinal myoclonus